percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 The delayed playout attack is a variant of the replay attack.
 This attack is possible even if E2E replay protection is in place.
-However, due to fact that the Media Distributor is allowed to select a sub-set of streams and not forward the rest to a receiver, such as in forwarding only the most active speakers, the receiver has to accept gaps in the E2E packet sequence.
+However, due to fact that the Media Distributor is allowed to select a subset of streams and not forward the rest to a receiver, such as in forwarding only the most active speakers, the receiver has to accept gaps in the E2E packet sequence.
 The issue with this is that a Media Distributor can select to not deliver a particular stream for a while.